stechstudio/laravel-metrics/README.md

 This package makes it incredibly easy to ship app metrics to backends such as InfluxDB or CloudWatch (planned).

-There are two major components: imperatively sending metrics, and automatically sending metrics for Laravel events.
+There are two major components: a facade that lets you create metrics on your own, and an event listener to automatically send metrics for Laravel events.

 ## Installation